 - You will need to set up a JavaRConsole system if you have chosen any one of the following mass storage driver or Windows Server 2003 or Windows Server 2008 media delivery methods described in Chapter 3:

 - Floppy Disk Remote

-- Floppy Image
+- Floppy Image (Only available for server modules supporting ILOM.
+This method can not be used for server modules using ELOM.)

 - Windows Remote

 - Windows Image

 Note - This procedure does not provide detailed instructions for setting up the JavaRConsole hardware.
-See the Integrated Lights Out Manager (ILOM) Administration Guide for your Sun Blade server module for further information.
+For Sun Blade server modules with ILOM, see the Integrated Lights Out Manager (ILOM) Administration Guide for further information.
+For Sun Blade server modules with ELOM, see the Embedded Lights Out Manager Administration Guide for further information.
+Note that there are multiple versions of LOM, be sure to refer to the guide that matches your server's installed version.